 In this paper we propose a way to accelerate the dynamical evolution, and hence rate of equilibration, of the class of thermodynamic computers that evolve according to overdamped Langevin dynamics in the presence of Gaussian white noise.
 By altering the interaction scale of the units within the thermodynamic computer, and introducing to the system an additional source of Gaussian white noise whose variance is precisely chosen, we can effectively increase the clock speed of a thermodynamic computer with no impact on its computational ability.
 In other words, the efficiency of noise-dominated computing can be increased by {\em adding} noise.
 This counter-intuitive notion emphasizes a fundamental difference between thermodynamic computing and classical forms of computing (including analog computing) whose goal is to overcome or suppress noise.

-In \s{idea} we demonstrate this clock-acceleration procedure in general, using analytic methods.
-In \s{inversion} we provide a simple numerical illustration of the procedure, using a thermodynamic computer program to invert a $4 \times 4$ symmetric positive definite matrix.
+In what follows we demonstrate this clock-acceleration procedure in general, using analytic methods.
+We provide a simple numerical illustration of the procedure, using a classical digital simulation of a thermodynamic computer program to invert a $4 \times 4$ symmetric positive definite matrix.
 The equilibration time of even this small system can vary by orders of magnitude as the matrix is changed.
 This broad distribution of timescales indicates the need for a clock-acceleration procedure, because it would be inconvenient for the run time of a thermodynamic computer program to vary by orders of magnitude as its parameters are varied.
-We conclude in \s{conc}.